WizardsNStuff/Zealot-of-Wanderlust/README.md

 WASD - Move Player

-Arrow Keys - Swing Sword
+Arrow Keys - Swing Staff and Shoot Projectile

 The doors unlock once all enemies have been defeated within the room.